 The Social Media Fallacy

-July 27, 2008
+by David Spark on July 27, 2008

 Last week I gave a short presentation to the SVAMA (Silicon Valley American Marketing Association) about “The Social Media Fallacy.”
 I argue that the way social media has been sold to us through the general media and social media consultancies is false and misleading.
 The big story that’s constantly sidestepped is that social media should first be about creating great editorial content and then distribution (social media).

-I put together this short (6 min) Slideshare presentation to debunk the traditional way social media is being sold and offer a more sane and logical approach to developing industry voice to grow your business.
+I put together this short (6 min) SlideShare presentation to debunk the traditional way social media is being sold and offer a more sane and logical approach to developing industry voice to grow your business.

 On July 28th, 2008, Slideshare featured this presentation on the homepage.